ItsiW/VILF/places/bodhi.md

 phone: +12122332921
 ---

-This place has really fun and interesting food.
+This is a fun and interesting vegan kosher dim sum restaurant.
 You can tell they put a lot of time and effort into the preparation of everything.
 The **handmade noodle beef soup** was really good, and we also tried a bunch of dim sum like the baked meat bun, and some others.
 The quality was high but none of them were super exceptional on their own, I guess it's more about enjoying the variety.
 The fried dumplings were bad.

 Don't confuse it with the more publicised *Original Buddha Bodai Kosher Vegetarian Restaurant*.
 From the signage it kinda looks like it was originally an offshoot of that one but has since changed.